brymer-meneses/Subaybay/docs/src/maintenance/modifying-email-template.md

 ## Html Section Guide

 The Html section mostly uses basic HTML elements, with exception of `<Html></Html>` and `<Text></Text>`, which both are imported from the `svelte-email` library.
+Note that other components from the `svelte-email` library can still be used (please visit [their documentation](https://svelte-email.vercel.app/docs/overview/svelte-email) for these additional components) .
 This section works like a normal HTML, but for simplicity, `div` elements will not be included in the guide (everything will be written inline from top to bottom).
 ![Html Section](html_section.png)
 In `ConfirmationEmail.svelte`, we can see the default email template hardcoded along with some HTML elements.
 This section provides some of the basic elements that can be used.